huxiaoti/deeptrio/README.md

 1. To run DeepSol on your own training data you need to prepare the following two things:

     * Protein-protein Interaction File: A pure protein ID file, in which two protein IDs are separated by the **Tab** key, alonge with their label (1 for 'interacting', 0 for 'non-interacting' and 2 for 'single protein').
+This file must be named as [(your customized name).pair.tsv].
 For example:

       ```txt
       line1:    protein_id_1  [Tab]  protein_id_2  [Tab]  label
       line2:    protein_id_3  [Tab]  protein_id_4  [Tab]  label
       ```

     * Protein Sequence Database File: A file containing protein IDs and their sequences in fasta format, which are separated by the **Tab** key.
+This file must be named as [(your customized name).seq.tsv].
 For example:

       ```txt
       line1:    protein_id_1  [Tab]  protein_1_sequence